boost your organic social media content

 Post a short video, captured with your phone, on your Instagram or TikTok.

-Same with other types of content.
+Same with other types of content marketing campaigns.

 A professional strategist will recommend you to research and trial to find the types that generate more engagements.